The Principal: Plot

-Victor, meanwhile, continues to assert his influence on the school, going so far as to brutally beat Emile, a former member of his gang.
-When Emile warms to Rick's teaching style and actually starts learning, Victor hangs him by his ankles in the school.
-Rick is also ambushed and beaten while Victor's gang defaces his motorcycle.
-Arturo and his friends in shop class repair the motorcycle and paint "El Principal" on the gas tank and on Rick's helmet.
+Victor, meanwhile, continues to assert his influence on the school, going so far as to brutally beat Emile, a former member of his gang who warms to Rick's teaching style and starts learning.
+Rick later finds him hanging by his ankles after being thrown through a skylight in the school.
+Rick himself is also ambushed and beaten while Victor's gang defaces his motorcycle.
+Arturo and his friends in shop class repair the motorcycle and paint "El Principal" on the gas tank and Rick's helmet.
 After a confrontation in the lunch room, Victor threatens Rick, warning him that if he shows up the next day, he is going to die.
 Rick scoffs and walks away as Victor continues to threaten him.

-The next day, after classes have been dismissed, Victor and his crew show up and sneak into the school.
-While Jake goes to chain the doors, Rick discovers that Victor's crew has cut the phone lines when he tries to call 911.
+The next day, after classes have been dismissed, Victor and his crew sneak into the school.
+While Jake goes to chain the doors, Rick attempts to call 911 but discovers that Victor's crew has cut the phone lines.
 A game of cat and mouse ensues.
 Jake gets locked in a storage closet by one of Victor's crew, while Rick hides in the girls' shower room with a baseball bat, waiting for Victor.
-After a brief chase, Victor and Jojo ambush him.
+After a brief chase, Victor and Jojo corner him.
 While holding Rick at gunpoint, Victor orders Jojo to cut him.

-But Jojo refuses, telling Victor that killing Rick would bring down the crew.
-Victor shoots Jojo in the head, killing him, but before he can shoot Rick, Arturo intervenes and strikes Victor with Rick's baseball bat.
+Jojo refuses to kill Rick, telling Victor that killing him would bring the police down on the crew and that they all would be convicted of first degree murder and sent to prison for life.
+Victor shoots and kills Jojo, but before he can shoot Rick, Arturo intervenes and strikes Victor with Rick's baseball bat.
 The distraction leads to a showdown in the school halls between Victor and Rick.
 Initially, Victor seems to have the upper hand, but Rick overpowers him and beats Victor senseless, throwing him through the schoolhouse doors.

-Rick's beating of Victor greatly shocks the rest of the school who witness the fight.
+Victor's defeat greatly shocks the rest of the school, who witness the fight.
 Several students cheer Rick on, much to the chagrin of Victor's gang members.
-After a small fight breaks out Rick again declares, "No more!", which stops the fight quickly.
-The police finally arrive and Victor is arrest for murdering Jojo and taken away.
+After a small fight breaks out, Rick again declares, "No more!", which stops the fight quickly.
+The police finally arrive, and Victor is arrested and taken away.
 A student derisively asks Rick, "Hey man, who the hell do you think you are?!".
-Rick responds "I'm the principal, man!" and rides away on his motorcycle.
+Rick responds, "I'm the principal, man!" and rides away on his motorcycle.